-Approval: After processing the waiver, scalehouse staff will send the authorization form(s) to the Recycling Program Manager for review.
+Approval: After processing the waiver, scalehouse staff will send the authorization form(s) to the Municipal Program Coordinator for review.
 RIRRC reserves the right to retroactively charge a private group’s account or a municipality’s account/MSW cap for an entire load if the text of the form has been doctored, or if any of the listed cleanups from that load are found to be non-compliant with the statements on the form.

 Should you have any questions, please call 942-1430 ext.
 252. Thank you and good luck in your clean up effort!